 $25,162 Tuition (paid to Harvard College)

 $1,000 Book Stipend (paid to you)

-Note: MHA only paid when you are fully enrolled during the academic year.
+* Note: MHA only paid when you are fully enrolled during the academic year.
 This rate is the current amount for MHA in Cambridge, MA.
 Harvard College has an academic year that is approximately 7.5 months long.
 Below you can see the estimated payment per month when looking at the 12 month year.

 Montgomery GI Bill